crrdlx/doggone-minimal/README.md

 The template for this web page was from the "Perfect 'Foul-Mouthed' Website.com" who kindly gave permission for others to do with it whatever they pleased.
 So, I took out the foul-mouthed parts.

 Below is a screenshot.
 But)., the screenshot looks a bit cruddy on a mobile device.
-The doggone minimal website page can be [viewed online this link](http://br549.mywebcommunity.org/doggone.htm).
+The doggone minimal website page can be [viewed online this link](http://br549.mywebcommunity.org/doggone.htm), where's it's much cleaner.
+Check it.
 ![doggone.jpg](https://raw.githubusercontent.com/crrdlx/doggone-minimal-website/master/images/doggone.jpg)